 She taught me how to make her Parker House Rolls, which are so wonderful.
 Each year when I make the recipe for Thanksgiving and Christmas, I try to achieve results like hers.
 I've always fallen short, but I keep on trying.

-I think it's so important to pass recipes along from grandmothers, mothers, and aunts.
+I think it's so important to pass recipes along from our family members.
 These handwritten notes on scraps of paper are pieces of our history.
-If you're lucky enough to still have your relatives around, ask them about their favorite recipes and write them down!
+If you're lucky enough to still have your relatives around, ask them about their favorite recipes and write them down.
 Pay careful attention to what they say, and be sure to ask if they have any tips for making these recipes or for cooking in general.
-You could make it a family project, and get your kids involved too.
+You could make it a family project, and get your kids involved, too.

 My Grandmother's Recipes